penpenps/ARTS/Share/Basic_Annotations_in_Mockito.md

     assertEquals("aMeaning", myDictionary.getMeaning("aWord"));
 }
 ```
 `@InjectMocks` injects `wordMap` into `myDictionary` and the operations on `wordMap` in `myDictionary` will use the injected `wordMap`.
-Notice that if there are multiple `Map` objects with `@Mock` in the UT, Mockit will choose the one has the same name as inside variable.
+Notice that if there are multiple `Map` objects with `@Mock` in the UT, Mockito will choose the one has the same name as inside variable.
 In our example, if the declaration in UT like following:
 ```java
 @Mock
 private Map wordMap;